Tyson Jackson: Kansas City Chiefs

-Jackson was drafted with the third overall selection by the Chiefs, who looked to implement him as defensive end into their new 3-4 defense.
+Jackson was selected in the first round with the third overall selection by the Chiefs, who looked to implement him as defensive end into their new 3-4 defense.
 Jackson remained unsigned at the beginning of the Chiefs' training camp session and did not travel with the team to River Falls, Wisconsin (site of the team's practice facilities).
 The holdout ended on August 7 as he was signed to a five-year contract reportedly worth $57 million with $31 million guaranteed.

 Tyson played in all 16 games of his rookie season and had 38 tackles (27 solo) with two pass deflections.
 In 2010, he recorded 31 total tackles and one sack.
 In 2011, Jackson had only one sack though he also had a career record of 55 tackles.

 Atlanta Falcons

-On March 11, 2014, Jackson signed a five-year $25 million deal with the Atlanta Falcons.
+On March 11, 2014, Jackson signed a five-year, $25 million deal with the Atlanta Falcons.

 In the 2016 season, Jackson and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, Jackson had one total tackle as the Falcons fell in a 34–28 overtime defeat.

 On March 9, 2017, Jackson was released by the Falcons.